Mbali Mbali Mahale

 The minimum participating age for chimpanzee trekking as determined by TANAPA is 12 years old.
 Chimp Viewing is limited to a maximum of 6 people per group for 1 hour at a time.
 Chimpanzee trekking is conducted on day of departure and day of arrival only if time allows subject to arrival/departure schedules and chimps location.
 Maximum viewing time is one hour per day.
 If the chimps are moving and viewing is interrupted, your time will be paused until they have been relocated, but trekking is not permitted for longer than 3 hours after the initial chimp sighting, even if the one hour total has not been reached.
 This is to minimize disturbance to the animals and to the forest.

-Once in Mahale one can enjoy kayaking, boat safaris and lake fishing.
+Once in Mahale, you can enjoy kayaking, boat safaris and lake fishing.

 Birding and Forest Walk